prof-rossetti/intro-to-python/exercises/local-dev-setup/README.md

 ## Version Control Utilities

-A "version control" tool will help us download projects from GitHub and upload projects to GitHub.
+A "version control" tool will help us upload and download projects to and from GitHub, and save different versions of our project code.
 We'll ultimately want to use the Git Command-line Utility (CLI) to do this.
 But many students think Git is harder to learn than Python, so beginners can feel free to get started with the GitHub Desktop software, which provides an easier to use graphical user interface (GUI).

 ### Git CLI